Dominican Civil War (1911–1912): Civil war

 The chaotic situation was to the advantage of the military leadership of both sides, who enriched themselves at the people's expense.
 A report emanating from the American legation, dated 3 August, blamed the military for prolonging the conflict.
 Towards the end of September, the President of the United States, William Howard Taft, sent a commission to investigate options for obtaining peace.
 Taft did not seek the permission of the Dominican government, but did give them advance notice prior to the commission's arrival on 2 October.
 That same day the Dominican government decided to make 12 October an official holiday, the Día de Colón (Columbus Day), in an effort to please the Americans.
 An executive decree was published to this effect on 5 October.
 On 20 November the Dominican foreign minister suggested that other countries should adopt the holiday, so that "all the American nations would have a common holiday".
 The day is now celebrated as the Día de la Raza.

 The American commission reported on 13 November that the military's self-interest and the rebels' confidence precluded any mutual agreement to end the fighting.
 The Taft administration then reduced its payouts to the Dominican government down to 45% of customs revenues, which was the floor established when Dominican customs came under American receivership through the convention of 1907.
 The United States further threatened to transfer formal recognition to the rebels and cede all the 45% of customs revenues to them unless President Victoria resigned.
 The presence of the U.S. Navy and 750 U.S. Marines gave force to the threat.
-Victoria stepped down on 26 November.
+Victoria announced his resignation on 26 November and stepped down as president on 30 November.
 American official met with the rebel leader, Vásquez, and Archbishop of Santo Domingo Adolfo Alejandro Nouel was appointed interim president on 30 November.
 Nouel was tasked with holding free elections, but Arias soon defied the government.
 After four months Nouel resigned and Congress elected as his successor Senator José Bordas Valdez, who took office on 14 April 1913.
 Valdez's sole concern was to remain president.